storybookjs/marko/docs/essentials/controls.md

 Storybook Controls gives you a graphical UI to interact with a component's arguments dynamically, without needing to code.
 It creates an addon panel next to your component examples ("stories"), so you can edit them live.

-It does not require any modification to your components, and stories for controls are:
+Controls does not require any modification to your components.
+Stories for controls are:

 - Convenient.
 Auto-generate controls based on React/Vue/Angular/etc. components.
 - Portable.
 Reuse your interactive stories in documentation, tests, and even in designs.
 - Rich.
 Customize the controls and interactive data to suit your exact needs.

-To use the controls addon, you need to write your stories using [args](../writing-stories/args).
-Storybook will automatically generate controls based on your args and what it can infer about your component; but you can configure the controls further using [argTypes](../api/stories#argtypes), see below.
+To use the Controls addon, you need to write your stories using [args](../writing-stories/args).
+Storybook will automatically generate UI controls based on your args and what it can infer about your component; but you can configure the controls further using [argTypes](../api/stories#argtypes), see below.

-> If you have written stories in the older pre-Storybook 6 style, you may want to read the [args&controls migration guide](https://medium.com/storybookjs/storybook-6-migration-guide-200346241bb5) to help understand how to convert your stories for args.
+> If you have written stories in the older pre-Storybook 6 style, you may want to read the [args & controls migration guide](https://medium.com/storybookjs/storybook-6-migration-guide-200346241bb5) to help understand how to convert your stories for args.

 ### Choosing the control type